nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ![CsvFormatExample](images/CsvFormatExample.png)

+The command to import this file would be `import -f student_data.csv -g 2 -a 2 -t 2`.
+(There are 2 group columns, 2 assessments, and 2 tag columns.)

 Examples:
-* `import -f /home/prof/CS1101S/student_data.csv -g 2 -a 10 -t 1` imports from the absolute path and database has 2 group columns, 10 assessments, and 1 tag column.
+* `import -f /home/prof/CS1101S/student_data.csv -g 2 -a 10 -t 1`
+  * imports from the absolute path and database has 2 group columns, 10 assessments, and 1 tag column.
-* `import -f student_data.csv -g 5 -a 20` imports from the relative path and database has 5 group columns, 20 assessments.
+* `import -f student_data.csv -g 5 -a 20`
+  * imports from the relative path, and database has 5 group columns and 20 assessments.

 [Return to table of contents](#table-of-contents)